zijian0615/zijian061599.github.io/index.md

 <h2>About Me</h2>

 <p>
-    I am a teaching assistant at the HKBU in the Department of AEF, where I work in assisting the <a href="https://mscdabe.hkbu.edu.hk/eng/main/Index">DABE</a> master program.
+    I am a teaching assistant at the HKBU in the Department of <a href="https://bus.hkbu.edu.hk/eng/bus/department/aef/heads-message/index.jsp">AEF</a>, where I work in assisting the <a href="https://mscdabe.hkbu.edu.hk/eng/main/Index">DABE</a> master program.
 I am currently seeking a PhD position in Agri econ.
 In my research, I use computational methods to study agricultural finance,crowdfunding entrepreneurship and resident healthcare.
 I am also interested in how ICTs and STSs can help people form online trust and enhance well-being, with a focus on vulnerable and marginalized populations,like the elder,famres in the developing countries.
 </p>

 <p>
     I earned my MS degree in Information Systems from <a href="https://www.cb.cityu.edu.hk/is/">City University of Hong Kong</a> in October 2023.
-I have a bachelor's degree in Agricultural Economics and Management from <a href="https://www.njau.edu.cn/mainm.htm">Nanjing Agricultural University</a>a and have worked as a research intern at places like Core Biotech.
+I have a bachelor's degree in Agricultural Economics and Management from <a href="https://www.njau.edu.cn/mainm.htm">Nanjing Agricultural University</a> and have worked as a research intern at places like Core Biotech.
 I have been recognized as an "Outstanding Graduate" at Nanjing Agri Univ.
 </p>

 <p>